-Periodic inspections during the installation of improvements shall be made by the Code Enforcement Officer_to insure conformity with the special permit and specifications as contained in the contract and this law.
-The applicant shall notify the Code Enforcement Officer when each phase of improvements is ready for inspection.
-At least five (5) days prior to commencing construction of required improvements, the applicant shall pay to the Town Clerk the inspection fee required by the Town Board.
+Periodic inspections during the installation of improvements may be made by the Building or Zoning Code Enforcement Officer to ensure conformity with the special permit and specifications as contained in the contract and this law.
+The applicant shall notify the Building Code Enforcement Officer when each phase of improvements is ready for inspection.

 Upon acceptable completion of installation and improvement, the Planning Board shall issue a letter to the applicant or his representative.
-Such letter shall be sufficient evidence for the release by the Town of the portion of the performance bond or certified deposit as designated in the contract to cover cost of such completed work.
+Such letter shall be sufficient evidence for the release by the Town of the performance bond or certified deposit as designated in the contract to cover cost of such completed work.